phetsims/quantum-measurement/doc/model.md

 ### Coins Screen

-In this screen, we introduce quantum coins to demonstrate how, in the quantum world, coins would not exist in a definite "heads" or "tails" state like in classical physics.
-Instead, the quantum state consists of both possibilities simultaneously.
-A quantum coin that has not been measured yet will visually display both outcomes with varying transparency levels corresponding to their probabilities.
-However, in reality, such superpositions are not directly observable, as any measurement collapses the wave function into a single outcome.
+In this screen, we introduce the idea of a quantum coin representation.
+This representation is meant to demonstrate a familiar 2-level system, but now with quantum properties.
+These quantum coins do not necessarily need to exist in a definite "heads" or "tails" state like in classical physics, but can consist of a superposition of both possibilities simultaneously.
+We have chosen to represent this superposition visually by displaying both the "up" and "down" state of the coin simultaneously and varying the transparency levels of these states corresponding to their probabilities.
+The quantum coins are considered to be in an unobserved state during preparation and their injection into the measurement area.

 ### Photons Screen

-This screen features a Photon Beam Splitter, a device that redirects a photon’s trajectory based on its polarization.
-In classical physics, the explanation is straightforward: photons are either transmitted or reflected (upwards in this case).
-However, in the quantum realm, a single photon is considered to take both paths simultaneously until measured.
+This screen features a polarizing beam splitter, a device that redirects a photon’s trajectory based on its polarization.
+Depending on which underlying physical model we're considering, photon behavior through this device can be interpreted in a couple of ways.
+Particularly, the sim has a "Behavior" selector:
-Even if there is a low probability of a photon taking a certain path, it still has a nonzero chance of being detected there.
+When it is chosen as Classical, the photons will individually reflect or transmit through the beam splitter.
+When the Behavior selection is chosen as Quantum, the individual photons will transform to a representation of the photon taking both optical paths after the beam splitter with the opacity of the representation correlating to the probability of taking a particular path.
+During the Quantum behavior the photon will be considered to be measured until it enters the cylindrical portion in front of each detector.
+Note that the path lengths of each arm of the experiment have been equalized so that once in the measurement has taken place, only a single full opacity photon will be seen entering any detector at a given time.

 ## Equation Representation